 Photo Credit: Edelman

-Jerry and I were invited to attend a media event aboard the Viking Sun prior to its departure on the inaugural World Cruise.
+Jerry and I were invited to attend a media event aboard the Viking Sun in Miami prior to its departure on the inaugural World Cruise.
 During our visit, we took a guided tour of the newest vessel in Viking’s ocean fleet, attended an informative press conference, and enjoyed a 3-course lunch at The Restaurant.

 Viking: A Singular Cruise Line